 About this Project

-One of the largest food banks in the country, Second Harvest Food Bank of Santa Clara and San Mateo Counties feeds nearly 250,000 people each month.
-And doing so is no small feat — they partner with corporations and organizations across Silicon Valley to collect fresh and shelf-stable donations.
+One of the largest food banks in the country, Second Harvest Food Bank of Silicon Valley feeds nearly 250,000 people each month.
+And doing so is no small feat — they partner with corporations and organizations across the Silicon Valley region to collect fresh and shelf-stable donations.

 After years of relying on an outdated software platform to manage the details of their year-round food drives — scheduling, dropping off, picking up, weighing, logging, and reporting out on food collected in their big brown barrels — SHFB came to Software for Good for a brand-new solution.